 - First 3 pints of blood

-- Additional 40 home health care visits
+- Another 40 home health care visits

-- Extra 175 days of inpatient mental healthcare beyond Medicare
+- Extra 175 days of inpatient mental health care beyond Medicare

-Wisconsin Medicare Supplement Basic Benefit Plan Riders
+Wisconsin Medicare Supplement Basic Plan Riders

 Wisconsin Medicare Supplement Plan Comparison Chart